microbus-io/fabric/docs/tech/codegen.md

 ### Configs

 The `configs` section is used to define the [configuration](./configuration.md) properties of the microservices.
-Config properties get their values in runtime from the [configurator](../structure/services-configurator.md) system microservice.
+Config properties get their values in runtime from the [configurator](../structure/coreservices-configurator.md) core microservice.

 ```yaml
 # Config properties